GSA/digitalgov.gov/content/events/2024/04/2024-04-18-uswds-monthly-call-april-2024.md

 **Slide 67:** Let's return to our Breadcrumb model, and to the set of different Breadcrumb instances we used to develop that model.
 Here again, we see those four breadcrumb instances, of different lengths.

 **Slide 68:** Our content model can stay as it was.
 But now we want to investigate what it might mean to **configure** our Breadcrumb.
-That is, if we think back to the html element model, are there any attributes we could imagine that would be little knobs or switches for our element, that might affect the way the breadcrumb looks or behaves?
+That is, if we think back to the HTML element model, are there any attributes we could imagine that would be little knobs or switches for our element, that might affect the way the breadcrumb looks or behaves?

 **Slide 69:** For example, maybe you should be able to change the font?
 Like we see here changing the font to a serif.